-Virtual Private Network 'VPN' is a secure network connection to server that enables a computer or network-enabled device to send and receive data across shared or public networks.
-Using VPN allows a user to connect to any website that has been blocked either by network administrator or Government.
-In the following tutorial we will install and use VPN in our Linux Ubuntu based distributions.
+Virtual Private Network ‘VPN‘ is a secure network connection to the server that enables a computer or network-enabled device to send and receive data across shared or public networks.

 There are many online services that sell VPN services but I’ll use a free service VPNBOOK.

 Our Free VPN (Virtual Private Network) server is designed with the latest technologies and most advanced cryptographic techniques to keep you safe on the internet from prying eyes and hackers.
 Our VPN securely routing all your internet traffic through an encrypted tunnel to bypass government censorship, defeat corporate surveillance and monitoring by your ISP.
 VPNBook strives to keep the internet a safe and free place by providing free and secure PPTP and OpenVPN service access for everyone.VPNBOOK

 Setup VPN In Ubuntu Or Other Ubuntu Based Distributions

 Complete all the fields and confirm the email account.
 After this, we’ll setup vpn using our OpenVPN account.

 2. Goto vpnbook.com and click the OpenVPN tab and download any one of the given certificate bundles.
 Also, note down the username and password as highlighted below in the image.

 - Extract the downloaded bundle and create 3 new document files within the extracted folder and name them ca.crt, certificate.crt, and key.key as shown in the image below –

 - Open any of the .ovpn files in the text editor, I’m using vpnbook-euro1-tcp80.ovpn.
 Copy certain text from this .ovpn file to the created text files ca.crt, certificate.crt and key.key.